History of Simone Biles in Timeline

 March 2020: End of relationship with Stacey Ervin Jr.

-In March 2020, Simone Biles's relationship with Stacey Ervin Jr. ended.
+In March 2020, Simone Biles's relationship with fellow gymnast Stacey Ervin Jr. ended.

-In August 2020, Simone Biles began dating professional American football player Jonathan Owens after they met through the dating app Raya.
+In August 2020, Simone Biles began dating professional American football player Jonathan Owens after meeting him on the dating app Raya.

 2020: 2020 Summer Olympics

-During the 2020 Summer Olympics, Simone Biles withdrew from most of the competition after the qualification round due to "the twisties".
-She did, however, win a bronze medal on balance beam and a silver medal with the U.S. team nicknamed the "Fighting Four" at the 2020 Olympics.
+At the 2020 Summer Olympics, Simone Biles withdrew from most of the competition after the qualification round due to "the twisties".
+She won a silver medal with the U.S. team nicknamed the "Fighting Four".

-In 2020, Simone Biles won the Laureus World Sportswoman of the Year award for the third time.
+In 2020, Simone Biles won the Laureus World Sportswoman of the Year award.

 February 2021: Criticism of ESPN's SportsCenter

-In February 2021, Simone Biles criticized ESPN's SportsCenter for excluding women in their "Greatest of All Time" photograph.
+In February 2021, Simone Biles criticized ESPN's SportsCenter for not including any women in their "Greatest of All Time" photograph.

 April 2021: New apparel sponsorship with Athleta